panagiotis-thiv/FutureTect/README.md

 ## Features

 - **Step-by-Step Form**: Users can input basic details about their housing preferences, including location, budget, and desired features for sustainability.
-- **AI Integration**: Currently powered by OpenAI, the tool provides smart suggestions based on user input, helping guide them toward eco-friendly and cost-efficient choices.
+- **AI Integration**: Trained on real house databases, this Machine Learning tool provides smart suggestions based on user input, helping guide them toward eco-friendly and cost-efficient choices.
 - **Cute Animations**: The prototype includes interactive and cute loading GIFs to keep users engaged while their data is processed.

 ## Future Improvements